dthx2710/oipteam1b2023/ui/docs/ideation-process/background.md

 ## The Problem

-Designing educational content for primary school students presents a different set of criterions, namely:
+Designing educational content for primary school students requires a unique set of guidelines, specifically:

-- Designing child-friendly content: The main challenge is making complex geological concepts understandable and interesting for primary school students.
+- **Designing child-friendly content**: The main challenge is making complex geological concepts understandable and interesting for primary school students.
 The activites created must suitable for their cognitive and developmental level.

-- Keeping the children engaged: The attention span of young children can be relatively short.
+- **Keeping the children engaged**: The attention span of young children can be relatively short.
 The activities must be engaging and interactive yet not too long to maintain the children's interest.

-- Managable for teachers: The activities should be straightforward and uncomplicated, allowing any teacher to carry them out without requiring extensive expertise.
-The safety of the activities should also be ensured to minimize the risk of accidents
+- **Managable for teachers**: The activities should be straightforward and uncomplicated, allowing any teacher to carry them out without requiring extensive expertise.
+The safety of the activities should also be ensured to minimize the risk of accidents.

-- Sustainability: The initiative should ideally be sustainable.
+- **Sustainability**: The initiative should ideally be sustainable.
 It's not just about creating a one-time activity, but rather a repeatable experience that can be improved over time and possibly expanded to other schools or age groups.